yerinnn0/DeceptionMTD/README.md

 instead of recomputed.
 To rerun an experiment from scratch, use a new `EXPERIMENT_NAME` or move the existing result files to another directory.

-## Additional example: stochastic gridworld
+## Additional example: Stochastic gridworld

 The gridworld example applies the same deceptive-policy optimization framework to a structurally different, non-MTD navigation problem.
 It provides an